 How do I know if I’m a candidate?

 Good candidates have severe narrowing of peripheral arteries that cannot be easily treated with angioplasty and stenting and are not ideal candidates for bypass surgery.
-Additionally, Dr. Lam often recommends laser atherectomy for patients suffering with diabetic complications.
+Additionally, Dr. Lam often recommends laser atherectomy for patients suffering from diabetic complications.
+All candidates are encouraged to discuss the potential benefits, risks or side effects associated with any surgical procedure with their doctor.

 How is laser atherectomy performed?

 Dr. Lam uses the Spectranetics excimer laser to “photo-ablate,” or essentially vaporize, plaque, calcium deposits and other build-up inside the vessel.
 Once the blockage is cleared, Dallas vascular surgeon Dr. Lam guides a catheter through the blood vessel to restore blood flow to the peripheral tissue.
-Once adequate blood flow is restored, foot sores and wounds are able to heal, thus preventing amputation.
+Once adequate blood flow is restored, foot sores and wounds are able to heal, thus preventing the need for amputation in almost all cases.

 What are the benefits?